 The reasons women outlive men aren’t fully understood.
 There are many theories but nothing definitive.
 Women are more likely to go and see their doctor if they’re unwell.
 A 2012 study by the National Pharmacy Association found that women were much more likely than men to take advantage of primary care health services, including GPs and pharmacies.
 Women visit their GP around six times a year compared to four times for men.

-Top causes of death for women in England.
+Top causes of death for women in England and Wales

 Statistics also suggest that sticking to recommended safe alcohol limits, getting enough sleep and avoiding stress could help women live longer.